Updates

 This frees guests from having to constantly return to your website to place a new bid while also helping your auction raise more money.
 Each person’s maximum bid amount is also known only to them, meaning other bidders won’t know how high the auto bids will go, keeping bidding lively.

-Placing the winning bid on a desired auction item isn’t the only reason why people participate in charity auctions.
+Placing the winning bid on a desired auction item isn’t the only reason why people participate in charity auctions, school auctions, and the like.
 They also want to know the impact their contributions are having on your fundraiser.
 To make sure your guests know they’re making a positive contribution, include items like a fundraising thermometer on your website.
 As bidding intensifies, people will see how they’re helping you reach your fundraising goals, which will just stimulate more bidding.

-13. Make your silent auction an event from start to close
+15. Make your silent auction a compelling event from start to close

-Silent auctions may be quieter affairs than live auctions (hence the “silent” in the name), but that doesn’t mean your emcee can’t generate some additional excitement for it.
-Since silent auctions usually close during your actual event (allowing you to start your live auctions and prevent the two events), you can get your emcee to remind your audience that your silent auction is about to close.
+Silent auctions may be quieter affairs than live auctions (hence the word “silent” in the name), but that doesn’t mean your emcee can’t generate some additional excitement for it.
+Since silent auctions usually close during your actual event (allowing you to start your live auction and prevent the two events from clashing), you can get your emcee to remind your audience that your silent auction is about to close.

 Make this a countdown event.
 Plenty of people can be motivated to place last-minute bids or make impulse Buy-It-Now purchases when they feel their opportunity to get those great auction items is closing.
-And thanks to mobile bidding, people can place those last-second bids from anywhere in your event venue or outside of it, so make sure your emcee makes multiple announcements and gets that audience excited about their last chance to bid on those items!
+And thanks to mobile bidding, people can place those last-second bids from anywhere in your event venue or outside of it.
+So, make sure your emcee makes multiple announcements (at the event and on social media) and gets that audience excited about their last chance to bid on those items!

 Even after your auction closes, you can take steps to make sure you attract a big crowd to your next silent auction.
 Send congratulatory emails to all your winners.
-Inform them of how much money they helped raise — and the people and communities those funds will benefit.
-Finally, let them know when your next fundraiser will be held, and offer a preview of the type of auction items they can expect to bid on when it starts.
+Give them information about how much money they helped raise — and the people and communities those funds will benefit.
+Finally, let them know when and at which venue your next fundraiser will be held, and offer a preview of the type of auction items they can expect to bid on when it starts.

 By staying in contact with your audience, you’ll be able to attract more bidders to your next gala as they start seeing your fundraising events as the go-to places for fun silent auctions with convenient bidding options and rewarding prizes.
 This will go a long way in distinguishing you from all the other charity auctions out there — and when you can start your auctions with a healthy crowd of participants, the bidding, and the money you’ll raise, will be much higher.

-Building an effective silent auction strategy is one of the best things you can do to make your fundraiser a success.
+Building an effective silent auction strategy is one of the best tactics you can use to make your fundraiser a success.
 By taking the time to acquire highly desirable auction items and then promoting them on a user-friendly online platform like PayBee, your next fundraising event will be able to generate high levels of income for your nonprofit or charity.

 Of course, silent auctions are just the start of what an online fundraising platform like PayBee can offer.
 To learn how you can take your fundraising galas to the next level, sign up for a free demo of PayBee’s system.
 You’ll be able to participate in a mock live auction and see how intuitive PayBee’s platform is.
 You’ll also be able to ask our team of experts questions about the system and how it can benefit your next fundraiser.
 Come learn why hundreds of other nonprofits use PayBee to host their fundraisers by signing up for a free demo today!